Strategy & Governance

 Then a senior leader forwards an email asking for one quick task.
 A board member asks about a tool they saw at a conference.
 A staff member escalates a pain point that is real, but not planned.

 None of it is unreasonable.
 But the roadmap becomes a suggestion instead of a commitment.
+Projects stall here because priorities can shift through side doors instead of through a clear process.

 Simple governance fix: Review priority changes in a regular roadmap check-in instead of letting them enter through side doors.
+Create a "decision gate" where all new requests get evaluated against the current plan.

 A nonprofit invests in a polished, content-rich, client-facing website.